ramon-astudillo/NLSE/README.md

     https://www.l2f.inesc-id.pt/~wlin/public/embeddings/

-to train the emneddings with other data you can use
+to train the embeddings with other data you can use

     https://github.com/wlin12/JNN